The Management

 of interviewers toward the process (a significant factor in success)

-can be greatly reduced.
+can be reduced.

-available.
+available in the market.
 Further to this, an increased number of candidates

 will resign themselves from the process either because of a bad